Last Updated on March 26, 2022 by Anne-Marie

 Celebrate Mardi Gras!
 If Mardi Gras is coming up, why not watch Princess and the Frog via streaming rental on Amazon?

-Visit your local dollar store for inexpensive Mardi Gras decorations and beads!
+Visit your local dollar store for inexpensive Mardi Gras decorations and beads and have a party with the kids.

-It's also adorable!
 Both you and your child will love the easy recipes.
+(I have a copy, trust me.)

 It shows you how to make Tiana’s recipe for beignets and other fun recipes like Swamp-Water Smoothies and Banana French Toast.